 The calorie deficit for muscle building should not be so high that you don’t have the energy to lift.
 Rather, it should be enough to force your body into a caloric deficit, but not so much that you’re losing weight too quickly and do not have the energy needed to work out and recover.

 The secret to building muscle while eating less is combining cardio and high resistance exercises.
-Strength training burns calories, while cardio creates a calorie deficit.
-These two types of exercise will help you burn more calories and build muscle faster than either on their own (8)!
+Strength training burns calories, while cardio can increase your calories being burned in a workout session.
+Both come together to create a calorie deficit.
+These two types of exercise will help you burn more calories and build muscle faster than either on their own (5).

-For muscle hypertrophy, you must continually challenge yourself with heavier weights.
+For muscle hypertrophy, you must continually challenge yourself with heavier weights (7).
 If you don’t increase the weight, then you won’t see progress.
 How do you know whether you’re using the right weight?
-Here are a few tips: you should be able to perform around 12 reps with good form (without feeling tired or struggling, if you can do 15 it’s time to increase the weight).
+Here are a few tips: you should be able to perform around 12 reps with good form without feeling tired or struggling, if you can do 15 it’s time to increase the weight.

 Let’s face it – we all have a lot of things going on in our lives.
 When you’re adding another important thing like working out, it can be easy to feel overwhelmed and let stress take over your life.